chiranjitmu/cuvette-micro-project4/README.md

 Clone the repository to your local machine: git clone https://github.com/chiranjitmu/cuvette-micro-project4.git

-Open the index.html file in your web browser to view the static web page.
+Open the index.html file in your web browser to view the dynamic web page.

 Acknowledgments